 Dr. Lisa L. Thompson, a native of Cedar Grove, NC, is Associate Professor and the Cornelius Vanderbilt Chancellor Faculty Fellow of Black Homiletics and Liturgics at the Divinity School and Graduate Department of Religion of Vanderbilt University.

 As a leader in scholarship that values intellectual rigor and concerns of faith, she holds a Doctor of Philosophy and a Master of Arts in Religion from Vanderbilt University.
 She prioritizes discussing the ways religion can be used for the destruction or uplift of our life together.
-Her current book projects are entitled Ingenuity: Preaching as the Outsider (Fall 2018) and Preaching the Headlines (Spring 2020).
+Her current book projects are entitled Ingenuity: Preaching as the Outsider (Fall 2018) and Preaching the Headlines (Forthcoming).
 Ingenuity mines the preaching practices of black women for the sake of re-thinking theologies and methods of preaching as a whole.
 The book is a hallmark of the Black Womanist Homiletic that spans her work.
 Preaching the Headlines is based on a course she created and has taught since 2012 across multiple academic and non-academic contexts.
 The project engages the intersection of social and religious discourses for the purpose of helping communities address everyday life issues as matters of faith, while oriented towards a just earth.
 The Louisville Institute awarded her a First Book Grant for Minority Scholars for the project.

 As an extension of her commitment to some of the most underrepresented and vulnerable populations in our world, she worked in case management for programs affiliated with the Department of Juvenile Justice and Alternative to Corrections for Women in North Carolina before pursuing the study of theology and religion full time.
 She majored in both Psychology and Communication Studies at the University of North Carolina at Charlotte.
 She continues to consult, speak, and lead workshops on self-leadership and cultural change in the public and private sectors.
 As an ordained Baptist minister, she holds a Master of Divinity from Fuller Theological Seminary, and has served in university and parish settings.